Your guide to the 2025 Southport Flower Show

 What can I expect?

-This year the show's theme will focus on health and wellbeing, the benefits of flowers and gardening, and the positive impact they make on daily life.
+This year the show's theme focuses on health and wellbeing, highlighting the benefits of flowers and gardening and the positive impact they have on daily life.

-Expect spectacular award-winning show gardens, a grand floral marquee, amateur grower and plant society exhibitors, floral art and raised bed displays, a bees and honey marquee, and displays from local schools and charities.
+Expect spectacular award-winning show gardens, a grand floral marquee, amateur grower and plant society exhibitors, floral art and raised bed displays, a bees and honey marquee, as well as displays from local schools and charities.

 Organisers promise the 35-acre park will be "a real hive of activity".

-Alpacas are visiting for the first time, while the highlights of a new children's trail include information about conservation work, a scarecrow festival, yoga, a doodle wall and the chance for kids to learn tennis skills.
+Alpacas are visiting for the first time, while a new children's trail includes insights into conservation, a scarecrow festival, yoga, a doodle wall and the opportunity to learn tennis skills.

 Who are this year's celebrity guests?

-Keep your eyes out for Emmerdale actor Kelvin Fletcher, rock star Toyah Willcox, Strictly Come Dancing winner Hamza Yassin, Bake Off's Cherish Finden, Gladiator Steel and CBeebies entertainer Justin Fletcher.
+Keep your eyes out for Emmerdale actor Kelvin Fletcher, singer Toyah Willcox, Strictly Come Dancing winner Hamza Yassin, Bake Off's Cherish Finden, Gladiator Steel and CBeebies entertainer Justin Fletcher.

-Gardening experts include ITV's Love Your Garden's David Domoney; Nick Bailey from BBC Gardeners' World; Carole Baxter and George Anderson from BBC's Beechgrove Garden; and gardening experts, presenters and writers Martin and Jill Fish.
+Gardening experts include ITV's Love Your Garden's David Domoney, Nick Bailey, from BBC Gardeners' World, Carole Baxter and George Anderson, from BBC's Beechgrove Garden, and gardening gurus Martin and Jill Fish.

 How do I get there?